nitin100994/interview-prep-beyond-dsa/01-data-structures/array01-09problms.md

 ---

+...
 9. Rotate Array (Right by k steps)

+Problem:

+Rotate the array to the right by k steps.

 function rotate(nums, k) {
   k = k % nums.length;